CLIENT TERMS OF BUSINESS

 4.2 Provided we have dealt with such money in accordance with the SRA Accounts Rules 2011, we shall have no liability to you arising from any loss should a financial institution at which we place client money become insolvent or otherwise be unable or fail to meet its obligations.
 If you wish to obtain information on the operation and extent of the Financial Services Compensation Scheme, please see their website at www.fscs.org.uk.

-4.3 Unless otherwise agreed with you in writing, we will account to you for interest on money held in our client account, but only if:
+4.3 Unless otherwise agreed with you in writing, we will account to you for interest on money held on your behalf in our client account, but only if:

 (a) it is held in our client account for a period in excess of 14 days; and